vc-yang/vc-yang.github.io/_pages/0301_vis_congress/index.md

   </body>
 </html>

+### What are the axises?
+The DW-NOMINATE 1st dimension (horizontal axis) can be interpreted as position on government intervention in the economy, also referred to as the 'liberal-conservative' scale.
+The 2nd dimension (vertical axis) can be interpreted as position on salient issues of the day, such as slavery, civil rights, and LGBT rights.
+The 1st dimension explains the vast majority of differences in voting behavior.
+(Poole and Rosenthal, more disucssion [here](http://voteview.com/dwnomin.html)).

+### How are the positions calculated?
+The [DW-NOMINATE method](http://voteview.com/dwnomin.html) gives congress member's relative ideological positions through analyzing how often congress members vote with or against each other in the roll call records.
+The DW-NOMINATE method is a scaling method -- it puts those with more similar voting behavior closer together, and vice versa.
+Its [Wikipedia page](https://en.wikipedia.org/wiki/NOMINATE_(scaling_method)) gives a good explaination of the method.

 ### More information
 The U.S. congress members’ roll call vote records are openly available.
 You can explore the data set and download it from [govtrack.us](https://www.govtrack.us/).